 You’ll often hear of people reducing their starchy carbohydrate intake (potatoes, quinoa, rice) in the evening.
 Findings on this from recent research into nutrition timing has varied, so perhaps there is no one-size-fits-all rule on this one.
-If you are interested in this you could use this six weeks to see what works best for you.

 “Relatively unprocessed fats from whole foods” can be considered healthy fats - so things like nuts, avocado, chia seeds, extra virgin olive oil, grass-fed animals and fatty fish such as salmon or mackerel.

 Unhealthy fats are typically those that are industrially produced and designed to be non-perishable, so these can be found in many processed foods.

 We need to consume the right level of fat in order to achieve optimal functioning of our entire body.
 Good fats help support our metabolism and immune system, keep the tissues in our bodies healthy, support hormone production and aid the absorption of other nutrients into our body.
 Having enough fat will also help keep us feeling full between meals.